temporalio/proposals/core/WASM_core.md

 thing in terms of both immediate work and long-term maintenance.
 There are some problems though:

 * Assuming we need to use `wazero` for non-CGo support, it doesn't appear to be able to handle network calls.
 We'll test this, though.
+Even if we intend to use native gRPC clients, being able to make network calls in Core is still pretty desirable for things like auto-updates, test server downloads, etc.
 * Calling back into lang gives us opportunities for more user customization, which can be nice.
   Especially when it comes to the metrics and tracing stuff. gRPC interceptors are also a potential plus.